Yuken Teruya

-Yuken Teruya (照屋 勇賢; born 1973) is a Japanese Okinawan visual artist, known for his paper sculptures of plants.
+Yuken Teruya (照屋 勇賢; born 1973) is a Japanese kirigami artist.
 He is one of the most representative and most successful artists in a generation of Japanese artists born in the 1970s, who came of age amidst the disasters and economic decline of Japan during the 1990s.
 He lives in New York City and Berlin.

 Biography

-Yuken Teruya is Okinawan, born in 1973, in Haebaru, Okinawa.
+Teruya was born in 1973 in Haebaru, Okinawa.
 He received a BFA degree at Tama Art University in 1996, a post baccalaureate degree at Maryland Institute College of Art in 1999, and a MFA degree at the School of Visual Arts in New York City in 2001.

 Conscious of being an outsider and minority in Japan, he has pioneered a transnational and global career that took him for twenty years to New York before expanding to Berlin in 2018.
 If what impressed Teruya about New York was the constant struggle for "identity" and recognition as a minority and immigrant, and the democratic energy for equal rights that this could still generate, in Berlin, he has been most swayed by the exuberant carnivalesque nature of political assertion – parades of dance and protest led by DJs on trucks – and by the expansive time the place allows for debating ideas and alternatives among artist and activist friends.
 Having faced censorship in Japan for some of his works that touch upon the American occupation of Okinawa, and Japan's quiescence, he has been liberated by the German environment to embrace participative forms, that now take the shape of video works and massive scale installations.
 The space and time of the city is also a great quality, after working more as a commercial gallery artist in New York, where he still maintains a studio.

 Works

-As a transnational Okinawan he has developed a unique and powerful body of work that updates the identity politics of Okinawa, in forms of work that are at once ephemeral, historically rich, politically pointed, and full of humour and pathos.
+As a transnational Okinawan artist, Teruya has developed a body of work that examines Okinawan identity politics.
+His projects often utilize ephemeral forms to address historical themes and political issues, incorporating elements of humor and pathos.

 Teruya often puts a high emphasis on craft and recycling traditional techniques.
 They had matured in – or, more often, moved away from – a Japan whose political confidence had been shattered, where young people faced a "no future" with precarious and marginalised place in the economy, turned off by nationalist gloom and insularity in the face of American dominance and the rise of China, and the increasing tendency of youth to escape into private self-isolating fantasy and obsession.

 Yuken Teruya filters his observations of contemporary life and his native Okinawa into elegant, evocative mixed-media installations, sculptures, and public art projects that speak of the shaping forces of consumerism, politics, and history.
 The delicacy and beauty of his works belie their critical edge.